edmundhung/conform/docs/api/react/future/useFormData.md

 Set to `true` to preserve file inputs and receive a `FormData` object in the selector.
 If omitted or `false`, the selector receives a `URLSearchParams` object, where all values are coerced to strings.

-### `options.defaultValue?: Value`
+### `options.fallback?: Value`

-The default value to return when the form element is not available (e.g., on SSR or initial client render).
+The fallback value to return when the form element is not available (e.g., on SSR or initial client render).
 If provided, the hook returns `Value` instead of `Value | undefined`.

 ## Returns

 The value returned by your selector function.
 If the form element is not available:

-- Returns `defaultValue` if provided
+- Returns `fallback` if provided
 - Returns `undefined` otherwise

 ## Example